Hashtag Web3 / Updated

 Everything About Externships: A Gateway to Your Career

-A comprehensive guide to externships.
+A full guide to externships.
 Learn what they are, how they differ from internships, and how you can use these short-term, observational.

 What is an Externship?

-- Duration: They are typically very short, ranging from a single day to a few weeks.
+- Duration: Externships typically last between one day and a few weeks.

-- Compensation: Externships are almost always unpaid and are often arranged through a university's career services office for academic credit.
+- Compensation: Externships are generally unpaid and often arranged through university career services for academic credit.

 The Benefits of an Externship